krasserm/krasserm.github.io/resume.md

 # Martin Krasser

 I'm a self-employed software engineer and architect with a focus on machine learning, data-intensive applications and distributed systems.
-In AI projects, I support customers in scientific, engineering and project management tasks.
 I'm a continuous learner, passionate about technology and contributor to several open source projects.

 [http://martin-krasser.de](http://martin-krasser.de)
 [https://twitter.com/mrt1nz](https://twitter.com/mrt1nz)